joe-mccann-dev/signup-form/README.md

   - HTML5 form validation
 - JavaScript
   - Event listener listens for form submission.
 Checks if `password.value === passwordConfirmation.value`
-  - If they don't match, add an error class to each and unhide password mismatch error message.
+  - If they don't match, prevent form submission and add an error class to each.
+Remove 'hidden' class from password error message element.
   - Attach event listener to password and password confirmation inputs.
-If password is long enough, add success class.
+On 'keyup', if password is valid, add success class, else remove.
-  - When typing in password confirmation check to see if it matches the password.
-Add/remove success class accordingly.